thepailab/aso_pairing_score/README.md

 python (v3.3.2)

 ## Overview
 In _Intron-targeted ASOs drive activation of FXN expression through indirect effects_ we showed that antisense oligonucleotides (ASOs) that were carefully designed can still have off-target effects.
-This script scans an input fasta file and calculates a pairing score based on the provided position-specific score matrix that can be customized according to the researchers needs.
+This script scans an input fasta file and calculates a pairing score based on the provided position-specific score matrix (pssm) that can be customized according to the researchers needs.

+An example of a pssm is provided here.
+Each column represents a base on the ASO and each row the matching nucleotide, thus, each cell is the assigned score for finding that nucleotide at a given ASO position.

 ```
 usage: scanMotifs_summedScore.py [-h] [--pssm PSSM] [--fasta FASTA]